 - Reports are automatically available, allowing costs to be charged back to the client (invoiced)

-Print jobs can be charged to accounts using the account selection popup, a feature of the client tool.
-(The client tool is a small software component that runs on user systems.)
+Print jobs can be charged to accounts using the Client tool.
+(The Client Tool is a small software component that runs on user systems.)

-PaperCut's professional client billing licensing option includes the advanced client as standard for all users.
+PaperCut MF includes the advanced Client Tool option as standard for all users across all license options.
+In PaperCut NG, the advanced Client Tool option is only available in the professional client billing licensing option.
 It is specially designed to suit organizations making heavy use of the account charging features in PaperCut.

-In addition to recording all the details of a print job, the advanced account selection popup provides the following features:
+In addition to recording all the details of a print job, the advanced Client Tool option provides the following features:

 - Charging to a shared account